ashirt-ops/aterm/README.md

 ### Known Issues

-1. Starting second recording (and beyond) in the same session eats the first character typed.
+1. pressing the delete (not backspace) key generates a `^d` signal, causing input to fail
-2. pressing the delete (not backspace) key generates a `^d` signal, causing input to fail
+2. Exiting a recording with `^d` prevents arrow keys from working when the terminal returns. this is due to the terminal being placed into application mode (rather than interactive mode).
+Navigation with the `j` and `k` keys will continue to work.
+Entering a new shell and exiting with `exit` will return the application to interactive mode.

 ## Development Overview